Sing a New Psalm: Communicating with God

 WHAT DO YOU THINK about why God created the world?

-In the Psalms for Saturday Lauds (Week I), Psalm 8 and Psalm 65 combine to praise God for the many ways in which he cares for Creation.
+The Psalms for Saturday Lauds (Week I), Psalm 65 and Psalm 8, combine to praise God for the many ways in which he cares for Creation.

 ?
 Can you guess what that reason is without consulting the Catechism?